Conservation Values of the Boreal Forest

 As much of the world struggles to maintain healthy and abundant waterways, the boreal forest could not be further from this issue.
 The retreat of the last ice age left the boreal speckled with millions of lakes and small ponds connected through intricate networks of pristine rivers and wetland networks.
 The Canadian Boreal Forest contains nearly 200 million acres of surface fresh water alone, larger than most countries on Earth.
 Even more impressive is the fact that the majority of this water is still unaltered, uncontaminated, and in relatively pristine condition.

-In fact, this abundance of water makes the North American Boreal the largest source of unfrozen fresh water on Earth.
+In fact, this abundance of water makes the North American Boreal the largest source of surface fresh water on Earth.
 The Canadian Boreal houses 4 of the world's 10 largest lakes and 5 of the world's 50 largest rivers.
 It also contains the greatest number of large undammed, free-flowing rivers in all of North America.
 Equally impressive, the Canadian Boreal features 25% of the world's wetlands, which are extremely productive in terms of storing carbon, filtering contaminants out of water, and supporting surrounding wildlife.

 Woodland caribou were once abundant throughout much of mainland Canada and the northern United States, but have vanished from half of their historic range.
 Unfortunately this iconic animal of the boreal forest has become a major source of concern in recent decades due to population decline.
 Learn more about how we can keep caribou in the boreal forest »